 ASP.NET Session State Caching

 You can use session caching to store user relevant data for your ASP.NET applications.
 Session data belongs to user interactions on your ASP.NET app.
-For example, an e-commerce business cannot afford losing sessions in case the ASP.NET cache goes down.
+For example, an e-commerce business cannot afford to lose sessions in case the ASP.NET cache goes down.
 Hence, you can plug in NCache to your ASP.NET application to prevent data loss.

 To use NCache for ASP.NET caching, you need no programming effort.
 Simply add the following configuration to Web.config of your application: